Creating valuable content that delivers true solutions to the public is essential, but Content Marketing goes far beyond that.

 That is why it is important to develop an editorial calendar and keep a detailed record of the postings to hold regular strategic meetings.

-If your site’s planning does not include this kind of concern since the beginning, it is essential to provide an audit to identify cannibalistic postings.
+If your site’s planning has not included this kind of concern since the beginning, it is essential to provide an audit to identify cannibalistic postings.

 Among other points, it foresees a more careful analysis of speed, security, and responsiveness.